deepfakes/faceswap/INSTALL.md

 Alternatively there is a docker image that is based on Debian.

 # Important before you proceed
-**In its current iteration, the project relies heavily on the use of the command line.
-If you are unfamiliar with command line tools, you should not attempt any of the steps described in this guide.** Wait instead for this tool to become usable, or start learning more about working with the command line.
-This guide assumes you have intermediate knowledge of the command line.
+**In its current iteration, the project relies heavily on the use of the command line, although a gui is available. if you are unfamiliar with command line tools, you may have difficulty setting up the environment and should perhaps not attempt any of the steps described in this guide.** This guide assumes you have intermediate knowledge of the command line.

 The developers are also not responsible for any damage you might cause to your own computer.

 # Installation Instructions

-Basically, you can follow the hints given by `install-guide.py` to finish the environment setup.
-The script will provides instructions/links depending on your system status.

 ## Installing dependencies
 - Python >= 3.2
   - apt/yum install python3 (Linux)